pi-geosolutions/sib-compose/README.md

 On Geoserver, the CAS configuration is done after deployment, on the web UI.
 Follow https://docs.geoserver.org/latest/en/user/security/tutorials/cas/index.html and in the filter chains, put it always on the top (or follow the instructions from https://docs.geoserver.org/latest/en/user/extensions/cas/index.html#example-cas-configuration)

 There is for now a bug when logout from geoserver: the redirect on the cas side will not work, because GS provides the wrong parameter (`url` instead of `service`).
 The bug is documented on jira: https://osgeo-org.atlassian.net/browse/GEOS-10342

+## Thesauri management and flat form
+The flat form is configured to use *local* thesauri, namely `opendata`, `datatype`, `politiquepublique`, `thematiques`, `dpsir`, `ebv`.
+Having them as local thesauri allows them to be editable through the web UI.
+But when you download them then import them, they will be stored as external (we don't have the choice).
+So, if we do nothing, the thesauri selectors in the flat form won't work anymore.
+Consequently, it is necessary to move them to the local folder.
+You can run the script `thesaurus-make-local.sh` for this.
+You should check that the DATADIR_PATH var is correct.
+***It looks like it is not enough for GN: apparently it loads the thesauri on startup, so you'll also need to restart GN to get them seen as local thesauri.***